A Beginner’s Guide to Home Canning Basics

 Canning Questions

-- Can I can in Electric Multi-Cookers
+- Can I Can in Electric Multi-Cookers?

-- Are Home Dairy Products safe to can?
+- Are Home Dairy Products Safe to Can?

-- Canning on Portable Burners
+- Can I Can on Portable Burners?

 Jams, Jellies, and Preserves